Find A Speaker or Advisor

 Raffaella Sadun is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Raffaella Sadun was last modified: March 13th, 2023 by Meg Virag
+Raffaella Sadun was last modified: April 16th, 2024 by Whitney Jennings

 Read More Read Less